SwiftRex/SwiftRex/README.md

 # Introduction

-SwiftRex is a framework that combines [event-sourcing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) and reactive programming ([RxSwift](https://github.com/ReactiveX/RxSwift)), providing a central state Store of which your ViewControllers can observe and react to, as well as dispatching events coming from the user interaction.
+SwiftRex is a framework that combines [event-sourcing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) and reactive programming ([RxSwift](https://github.com/ReactiveX/RxSwift) or [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift)), providing a central state Store of which your ViewControllers can observe and react to, as well as dispatching events coming from the user interaction.

 This pattern is also known as "Unidirectional Dataflow" or ["Redux"](https://redux.js.org/basics/data-flow).